 Yohimbe, Corynanthe Yohimbe, Yohimbe Bark

-Dosages of 0.2mg/kg bodyweight have been used with success to increase fat burning without overly significant implications on cardiovascular parameters (heart rate, blood pressure, etc.).
+Dosages of 0.2mg/kg bodyweight have been successfully used to increase fat burning without significant implications on cardiovascular parameters like heart rate and blood pressure.
 This results in a dosage of:

-That being said, caution should be taken at higher body weights since the cardiovascular system may not be as prepared to handle a stimulatory agent such as yohimbine.
+Caution should be exercised at higher body weight, since the cardiovascular system may not be prepared to handle a stimulatory agent such as yohimbine.
 When supplementing yohimbine for the first time, always start with a half-dose and assess tolerance before proceeding.

-When pairing yohimbine with other stimulatory agents, half-dose both supplements and processed upwards to the recommended dose cautiously as synergism between two supplements can occur in both a beneficial and adverse manner.
+When pairing yohimbine with other stimulatory agents, half-dose both supplements and work up to the recommended dose cautiously, as two supplements can interact negatively.